Modern architecture of Kaunas: Architectural features of the style

-Interior of the Kaunas Central Post Office.
-The floor pattern reproduces a traditional national ornament.

 The rise of modernist architecture in Kaunas was strongly influenced by Lithuanian and foreign architects who returned after studies at universities abroad, bringing new ideas with them.
-This was the second time in Lithuanian history when local architects created their own unique national architectural style while remaining in step with contemporary European trends (the first being the Lithuanian variant of Baroque, the so-called Vilnius Baroque).
+This was the second time in Lithuanian history when local architects created their own unique national architectural style while remaining in step with contemporary European trends (the first being the Lithuanian variant of Baroque, the so-called Vilnian Baroque).
 The imported modernist tendencies blended with pre-existing Lithuanian architectural traditions, producing a distinctive local form of modernism.

 Among the key architects who shaped this style were Feliksas Vizbaras (1880–1966), educated in Riga; Vytautas Landsbergis-Žemkalnis (1893–1993), educated in Rome; and Edmundas Alfonsas Frykas, trained in Saint Petersburg.
 The city's overall development plan was drawn up by engineer Antanas Jokimas (1894–1964).
 Kaunas also attracted architects of non-Lithuanian origin who had sought refuge in interwar Lithuania and became actively involved in urban development.
-These included the Russian architect Vladimir Dubeneckis (1888–1932), who fled persecution in the Soviet Union, the Latvian Karolis Reisonas (1894–1981), Arnas Funkas (1898–1957), and others.
+These included the Russian architect Vladimiras Dubeneckis (1888–1932), who fled persecution in the Soviet Union, the Latvian Karolis Reisonas (1894–1981), Arnas Funkas (1898–1957), who was born in Smolensk and educated in Berlin, and others.